 - Step 3: Control lobbying.
 My solution to this is twofold: First, require all meetings of Congress members with interested parties to take place in their office, during office hours.
 Violation should result in censure and fine.
 Second, require all office meetings with interested parties (except perhaps government officers or staff, or highly personal meetings with constituents), to be recorded, preferably on video, and be made quickly available on the internet.
 Offers of money or benefits to the member (including campaign funds) should be criminalized as attempted bribes.
 These measures should slow down improper lobbying.
 The next point, below, will also help with this.

 - Step 4: Congressional term limits.
 This is necessary to prevent politicians from making Congress a career, and to guard against a growing network of corruption.
 A long term enables glad-handing lobbyists to ingratiate themselves with the politicians.
 Lobbyists should remain strangers, not friends, to our representatives.
 Members of Congress should serve, then move on.
-I propose term limits of 12 years (2 terms) for senators, 8 years (4 terms) for Representatives.
-(For those who would like to see shorter limits, say one term for senators, I would point out that there's a value to maintaining institutional memory in Congress.
+I propose a term limit of 12 years for both senators and Representatives.
+(For those who would like to see even shorter limits, say one term for senators, I would point out that there is a value to maintaining institutional memory in Congress.
 If everyone is new, you lose that.)

 And to really polish up Congress, consider these improvements:

 - Step 5: Congressional pay and pension.
 No one on the public payroll should be able to set their own salary or pension.
 My solution is: Strike the generous congressional pension plan.
 We can replace it with a program where we pay reasonable contributions to a member's existing pension plan or new or existing IRA plan, during the member's term of office, without involving the public purse in future entitlements.
 As to pay, I suggest it be set by a randomly selected ad hoc panel of citizens, none of whom earn more than the nation's median income.
 They're unlikely to be more generous than necessary.